apache/dolphinscheduler/docs/docs/en/contribute/development-environment-setup.md

 - If you want to modify DolphinScheduler source code, and build Docker images locally, you can run when finished the modification

-> -Pstaging contains plugins, suitable for development and testing as well as offline deployment without a network environment;
+> -Pstaging contains plugins, suitable for development and testing as well as offline deployment without a network environment
-> -Prelease does not contain plugins, suitable for production environments, and plugins can be downloaded on demand from a network that can access plugins.
+> -Prelease does not contain plugins, suitable for production environments, and plugins can be downloaded on demand from a network that can access plugins

 ```shell
 cd dolphinscheduler